Human granulocytic anaplasmosis: Treatment

 Doxycycline is the treatment of choice.
 If anaplasmosis is suspected, treatment should not be delayed while waiting for a definitive laboratory confirmation, as prompt doxycycline therapy has been shown to improve outcomes.
 Presentation during early pregnancy can complicate treatment.
 Doxycycline compromises dental enamel during development.
 Although rifampin is indicated for post-delivery pediatric and some doxycycline-allergic patients, it is teratogenic.
 Rifampin is contraindicated during conception and pregnancy.

 If the disease is not treated quickly, sometimes before the diagnosis, the person has a high chance of mortality.
 Most people make a complete recovery, though some people are intensively cared for after treatment.
 A reason for a person needing intensive care is if the person goes too long without seeing a doctor or being diagnosed.
 The majority of people, though, make a complete recovery with no residual damage.

 Epidemiology

-From the first reported case in 1994 until 2010, HGA's rates of incidence have exponentially increased.
-This is likely because HGA is found where there are ticks that carry and transmit Lyme disease, also known as Borrelia burgdorferi, and babesiosis, which is found in the northeastern and midwestern United States, which has seemingly increased in the past couple of decades.
-Before 2000, there were less than 300 cases reported per year.
+From the first reported case in 1994 until 2021, HGA's rates of incidence have regularly increased in the United States.
+Increases in reported cases of Lyme disease, primarily caused by the pathogen Borrelia burgdorferi, and babesiosis have also been observed over the same period, which share a tick vector.
+Before 2000, there were fewer than 300 HGA cases reported per year.
 In 2000, there were only 350 reported cases.
 From 2009-2010, HGA experienced a 52% increase in the number of cases reported.
+Annual cases of anaplasmosis reported to the U.S. Centers for Disease Control and Prevention reached a record high of 6,729 in 2021, having steadily increased during the previous decade.

+In Europe, the number of annual reported cases is lower, below 300, but seroprevalence (for antibody markers of infection) averages 8.3%, suggesting that undiagnosed, unreported or subclinical infections regularly occur.
+Anaplasmosis also is reported in South Korea, Japan and China; the case fatality rate in one study performed in China between 2009 and 2010 was reported to be 8.1%, but this may be attributable to underdiagnosis.
+Outbreaks in China previously ascribed to anaplasmosis have been re-evaluated due to the discovery of severe fever with thrombocytopenia syndrome virus, reported in 2011, whose infection clinically mimics anaplasmosis and may co-occur, but unlike anaplasmosis is associated with hemorrhagic fever.